Ayehu/custom-workflows/API with Base64-Encoded Credentials/README.md

 `Basic %login_credentials%`

 ...where `Basic` is a static portion of this parameter and `login_credentials` contains the base-64 encoded credentials we created with the PowerShell code.
 The template continues by showing the JSON results being stored and converted into a table.

+Note that this WorkFlow template will not function unless you have an active ZenDesk login, which must be stored in the `store_credentials` activity.
+Furthermore, the organization ID specified in the `http_request` activity must be replaced with a valid ID from your own account.